publicityreform/findbyimage/_posts/2017-05-01-generative-narrative-project-proposal.md

   * Does continuity matter?
 How would it be measured?
   * What aspects of human-based creation and ideation are applicable or relevant?
   * Should narrative generation cater to a human audience?
 If not, then who?
+  * How much of the human in A.I. can be removed?
+  * What purpose can generated narratives serve?
+  * How does this contribute to ideas around authorship?

 ##Answers We Hope to Find:
   * How a computer will parse human narratives.
   * How different narrative types are categorized.
   * What the objective & subjective results will be.
+  * Whether generative narrative has a place in media / art consumption.

 ##Topics of Interest:
   * Video Editing (Cutting and Sequencing – refer to the history of Montage)